symfony-cmf/symfony-cmf-docs/index.rst

 ﻿Symfony CMF Documentation
 =========================

-Welcome to the official documentation of the **Symfony Content Management Framework**.
+Welcome to the official documentation of the **`Symfony Content Management Framework`_**.

 This documentation is currently in development and far from complete.
-See `Document planning`_ for an overview of the work to do.
+See `Document planning`_ for an overview of the work left to do.
 Want to help?
 Thank you, all help greatly appreciated!
-See the `CMF website`_ how to get involved.
+The source of the `documentation is hosted here`_.

 Tutorials
 ---------